Guidelines

 1.1.
 Aim and scope

-This overview represents the updated European Association of Urology (EAU) Guidelines for Non-muscle invasive Bladder Cancer (NMIBC), TaT1 and carcinoma in situ (CIS).
-The information presented is limited to urothelial carcinoma (UC), unless specified otherwise.
+This overview represents the updated European Association of Urology (EAU) Guidelines for non-muscle-invasive Bladder Cancer (NMIBC), TaT1 and carcinoma in situ (CIS).
+Unless specified otherwise, the information presented is limited to urothelial carcinoma (UC).
 The aim is to provide practical recommendations on the clinical management of NMIBC with a focus on clinical presentation.
-Separate EAU Guidelines are available addressing upper tract urothelial carcinoma (UTUC) [1], muscle-invasive and metastatic bladder cancer (MIBC) [2] and primary urethral carcinoma [3].
+Separate EAU Guidelines are available addressing upper tract urothelial carcinoma (UTUC) [1], muscle-invasive and metastatic bladder cancer (MIBC) [2] and primary urethral carcinoma (PUC) [3].

 1.2.
 Panel composition

-The EAU Guidelines Panel on NMIBC consists of an international multi-disciplinary group of clinicians, including urologists, uro-oncologists, a pathologist, and a patient representative.
-Members of this Panel have been selected based on their expertise and to represent the professionals treating patients suspected of suffering from bladder cancer.
-All experts involved in the production of this document have submitted potential conflict of interest statements which can be viewed on the EAU website Uroweb: https://uroweb.org/guidelines/non-muscle-invasive-bladder-cancer/panel.
+The EAU Guidelines Panel on NMIBC consists of an international multidisciplinary group of clinicians, including urologists, uro-oncologists, a pathologist and two patient representatives.
+Members of this Panel have been selected based on their expertise and to represent professionals treating patients suspected of suffering from bladder cancer (BC).
+All experts involved in the production of this document have submitted potential conflict of interest statements that can be viewed on the EAU website: https://uroweb.org/guidelines/non-muscle-invasive-bladder-cancer/panel.

 1.3.
 Available publications

-A quick reference document, the Pocket Guidelines, is available in print.
-This is an abridged version which may require consultation together with the full text version.
-Several scientific publications are available, the latest publication dating to 2024 [4].
-All documents are accessible through the EAU website Uroweb: https://uroweb.org/guidelines/non-muscle-invasive-bladder-cancer.
-A EAU Guidelines App for iOS and Android devices is also available containing the Pocket Guidelines, interactive algorithms and calculators, clinical decision support tools, guidelines cheat sheets and links to the extended guidelines.
+A quick reference document, the Pocket Guidelines, is available online and in print.
+This reference document is an abridged version that may require consultation together with the full text version.
+All documents are accessible on the EAU website: https://uroweb.org/guidelines/non-muscle-invasive-bladder-cancer.
+An EAU Guidelines App is also available for iOS and Android devices containing the Pocket Guidelines, interactive algorithms and calculators, clinical decision support tools, guidelines cheat sheets and links to the extended guidelines.

 1.4.
 Publication history and summary of changes